-On-road vehicle retrofit projects can be used in regional emissions analyses for transportation conformity determinations, since transportation conformity includes emissions and reductions from on-road sources.
+Onroad vehicle projects can be used in regional emissions analyses for transportation conformity determinations, since transportation conformity includes emissions and reductions from onroad sources.
 Requirements are discussed in Section 4.3.

-Although the emissions from nonroad sources are separate from on-road vehicles in a SIP inventory, the emission reductions that result from nonroad retrofits can still be applied in transportation conformity.
-When appropriate and desired, the transportation conformity rule allows options for including reductions from nonroad retrofit projects, such as the retrofitting of highway construction equipment, in a transportation conformity determination.
-See Sections 4.4 through the end of this section for further information on options for including the emission reductions from nonroad retrofit projects in transportation conformity determinations.
+Although the emissions from nonroad sources are separate from onroad vehicles in a SIP inventory, the emission reductions that result from nonroad retrofits can still be applied in transportation conformity.
+When appropriate and desired, the transportation conformity rule allows options for including reductions from nonroad projects, such as the retrofitting of highway construction equipment, in a transportation conformity determination.
+See Sections 4.4 through the end of this section for further information on options for including the emission reductions from nonroad projects in transportation conformity determinations.

-EPA also notes that reductions from retrofits can be applied as a mitigation or control measure in quantitative PM{2.5} or PM10 hot-spot analyses for project level conformity determinations.
-See EPA's Transportation Conformity Guidance for Quantitative Hot-spot Analyses in PM{2.5} and PM10 Nonattainment and Maintenance Areas at www.epa.gov/otaq/stateresources/transconf/projectlevel-hotspot.htm#pm-hotspot.
-For further background on PM hot-spot analyses, the methodology in Section 2 of this guidance can be used for such analyses.
-The remainder of Section 4 and the Appendices focus on applying retrofit reductions in transportation plan and TIP transportation conformity determinations (and regional emissions analyses).
+EPA also notes that reductions from projects can be applied as a mitigation or control measure in quantitative $PM{2.5}$ or $PM{10}$ hot-spot analyses for project-level conformity determinations.
+See EPA's Transportation Conformity Guidance for Quantitative Hot-spot Analyses in $PM{2.5}$ and $PM{10}$ Nonattainment and Maintenance Areas at www.epa.gov/state-and-local-transportation/project-level-conformity-and-hot-spot-analyses#pmguidance

+For further background on PM hot-spot analyses, the MOVES methodology in Section 2 of this guidance can be used for such analyses.
+The remainder of Section 4 and the Appendices focus on applying emission reductions from projects in transportation plan and TIP conformity determinations (and regional emissions analyses).

-4.3 How can the emission reductions from on-road retrofit projects be included in transportation conformity determinations?
+4.3 How can the emission reductions from onroad projects be included in transportation conformity determinations?

-The transportation conformity rule describes the specific requirements for including emission reductions from on-road retrofit projects in a transportation conformity determination.
-If the emission reductions from the retrofit project have been accounted for in the SIP's motor vehicle emissions budget, the MPO would also include the emission reductions from the retrofit project, to the extent it is being implemented, when estimating regional emissions for a transportation conformity determination.
+The transportation conformity rule describes the specific requirements for including emission reductions from onroad projects in a transportation conformity determination.
+If the emission reductions from the project have been accounted for in the SIP's motor vehicle emissions budget, the MPO would also include the emission reductions from the project, to the extent it is being implemented, when estimating regional emissions for a transportation conformity determination.
 Including the emission reductions in both the SIP's budget and in a conformity determination in this way is not "double-counting," but correctly accounting for all the control measures that are in place.
-19

-To include the emission reductions from retrofit projects in a conformity analysis, the appropriate jurisdictions must be committed to the measure.
-20 The appropriate level of commitment varies according to the requirements outlined in 40 CFR 93.122(a) which are described as follows:
+To include the emission reductions from projects in a conformity analysis, the appropriate jurisdictions must be committed to the measure.
+The appropriate level of commitment varies according to the requirements outlined in 40 CFR 93.122(a) which are described as follows: